othree/html5.vim/README.markdown

 # html5-complete.vim

-HTML5 complete funtion for Vim.
+HTML5 omnicomplete funtion for Vim.
+Based on the default htmlcomplete.vim.

 ## Feature